raspberrypilearning/rock-paper-scissors/en/step_3.md

 --- task ---

-Run your script lots of times (you'll need to enter 'r', 'p' or 's' each time.)
+Run your code lots of times (you'll need to enter 'r', 'p' or 's' each time.)

 You should see that 'chosen' is randomly set to either 1, 2 or 3.